Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Results and Analysis

-\paragraph{Trailer Quality} We now evaluate the trailer generation algorithm of \graphtrailer on the held-out set of 41 movies (see Table~\ref{tab:dataset}).
-As evaluation metric, we use accuracy, i.e.,~the percentage of correctly identified trailer shots and we consider a total budget of 10 shots for the trailers in order to achieve the desired length ($\sim$2~minutes).
+We now evaluate our target task of trailer moment identification on the held-out set of 41 movies (see Table~\ref{tab:dataset}).
+Following prior work~\cite{wang2020learning}, we use accuracy as our primary evaluation metric (i.e.,~the percentage of correctly identified trailer shots).
+We consider a total budget of 10~shots per trailer in order to achieve the desired length ($\sim$2~minutes).

-We compare \graphtrailer against several unsupervised approaches (first block in Table~\ref{tab:trailer_results}) including: \textbf{Random selection} among all shots and among TPs identified by \graphtrailer; we also implement two graph-based systems based on a fully-connected graph, where nodes are shots and edges denote the degree of similarity between them.
+We compare \graphtrailer against several unsupervised approaches (first block in Table~\ref{tab:trailer_results}) including: \textbf{Random selection} among all shots and among TPs predicted by our main network, and two \textbf{graph-based systems} based on a fully-connected graph, where nodes are shots and edges denote the degree of similarity between them.
 This graph has no knowledge of TPs, it is constructed by calculating the similarity between generic multimodal representations. \textbf{\textrank}~\cite{mihalcea2004textrank} operates over this graph to select shots based on their centrality, while \textbf{\graphtrailer without TPs} traverses the graph with TP and sentiment criteria removed (Equation~\ref{eq:score}).
-For the unsupervised systems which include stochasticity and produce proposals (Random, \graphtrailer), we consider the best proposal trailer.
-The second block of Table~\ref{tab:trailer_results} presents supervised approaches which use noisy trailer labels for training.
-These include \textbf{CCANet} \cite{wang2020learning}, which only considers visual information and computes the cross-attention between movie and trailer shots, and a vanilla \textbf{Transformer} trained for the binary task of identifying whether a shot should be in the trailer without considering screenplays, sentiment or TPs. \textbf{Supervised \graphtrailer} consists of our video-based network trained on the same data as the Transformer.
+For the unsupervised systems which introduce stochasticity and produce proposals (i.e.,~Random, \graphtrailer), we consider the best trailer out of 10 proposals.
+The second block of Table~\ref{tab:trailer_results} presents supervised approaches which use trailer labels for training.
+These include \textbf{CCANet} \cite{wang2020learning}, which is the state-of-the-art in trailer moment identification; it considers only visual information and computes the cross-attention between movie and trailer shots; \textbf{Supervised \graphtrailer without graph} is trained for the binary task of identifying whether a shot should be in the trailer without considering graph information, screenplays, sentiment or TPs; \textbf{Supervised \graphtrailer} is our main network (Section~\ref{sec:tp_identification}) trained on trailer moment identification with trailer-specific labels.